Human-assisted Robotic Policy Refinement via Action Preference Optimization: Experiments

 \subsection{Generalization to various VLA models}

-To validate that our method can be adapted to different VLA models, we applied our approach to fine-tune the $\pi0$-FAST~\cite{pertsch2025fast} model. $\pi0$-FAST applies discrete cosine transform encoding to encode the action chunking into discrete tokens for VLA training.
+To validate that APO can be adapted to different VLA models, we applied APO to fine-tune the $\pi0$-FAST~\cite{pertsch2025fast} model. $\pi0$-FAST applies discrete cosine transform encoding to encode the action chunking into discrete tokens for VLA training.
 To adopt this model for downstream tasks, We regenerate the action tokenizer with 5 action chunking step for each task.

 As shown in Table~\ref{tab:pifast_result}, the base model could achieve a higher success rate compared with the OpenVLA model, benefiting from its ability to predict action chunking for robotic manipulation.
-Further, we compare our method with both the behavior cloning method and preference optimization method, the results demonstrate that our method could achieve consistent improvement for the $\pi0$-FAST fine-tuning.
-The results prove that our method could our method can be applied to the fine-tuning of various VLA models, achieving consistent performance gains.
+Further, we compare APO with both the behavior cloning method and preference optimization method, the results demonstrate that APO could achieve consistent improvement for the $\pi0$-FAST fine-tuning.
+The results prove that APO could be applied to the fine-tuning of various VLA models, achieving consistent performance gains.